xenten9/cs425-final-project-application/README.md

 # cs425-final-project-application

-The final project for our CS425 class at IIT.
+The final project for our CS425 class at IIT (see [Associated GitHub Repo](https://github.com/xenten9/cs425-final-project-application)).

 ## How to run main.py